 San Francisco's planning should take into account all elements of a whole neighborhood in coordination with new housing.
-Citywide and neighborhood specific planning should look at neighborhood infrastructure such as parks, recreational facilities and schools, and neighborhood services such as grocery stores, drug stores and other commercial services.
+Citywide and neighborhood specific planning should consider neighborhood infrastructure such as parks, recreational facilities and schools, and neighborhood services such as grocery stores, drug stores and other commercial services.

 The City must continue to plan for the necessary infrastructure, especially transportation and water services, to support existing and new households.
-These fundamental services should continue to be planned for at a system level by each relevant agency in a way that is coordinated with new growth.
-Additionally standard development project review procedures should continue to consider the relationship between new development and necessary infrastructure.
+These fundamental services should be planned at a system level by each relevant agency and coordinated with new growth.
+Additionally, standard development project review procedures should continue to consider the relationship between new development and necessary infrastructure.